Free Methodist Women in the South Part II

 Blanche and Christopher Stamp: Superstar Free Methodist Evangelists

-A few more pieces about the Stamp family have come into place this week.
 Christopher Stamp was an early convert to Free Methodism.
-About ten years after the denomination was founded (1860), he heard Free Methodists preach in Seattle.
-A teenager at the time, he was greatly influenced by two Free Methodists, Rev. Peter Griggs and Hiram Pease, who were preaching in the Northwest United States.
-According to his 1930 obituary in The Free Methodist, he first converted to Free Methodism, and then a few days later, during the same revival, experienced sanctification.
-Because Seattle didn’t have an established Free … Continue reading Blanche and Christopher Stamp: Superstar Free Methodist Evangelists
+About ten years after the denomination was founded in 1860, he heard Free Methodists preach in Seattle.
+As a teenager, he was greatly influenced by two Free Methodists, Rev. Peter Griggs and Hiram Pease, who were actively preaching in the Northwest United States.
+According to his 1930 obituary in The Free Methodist, he first converted to Free Methodism, and shortly after, during the same revival, he experienced sanctification.
+Since Seattle lacked an established Free Methodist Church, Christopher traveled to San Francisco to join there.
+By the early 1880s, he was ordained … Continue reading Blanche and Christopher Stamp: Superstar Free Methodist Evangelists

 Eliza Witherspoon: Early 20th Century Evangelist in Southern Missouri